egavazzi/EISCAT_radar_school/README.md

 Julia script originally written during the EISCAT radar school 2024, to plot data from EISCAT ISR.

+The script to run is the one named `load_and_plot.jl`.

 Can read `.hdf5` data downloaded from Madrigal or produced directly by GUISDAP.